c1b3rt00lk1t/c1b3rt00lk1t/README.md

 ### :computer: Projects :
 - [Timelines PWA](Link to Repo/Demo): A brief description of the project.

+:dart: - Represents aiming for goals or targets.
+:chart_with_upwards_trend: - Signifies growth, improvement, and progress.
+:arrows_counterclockwise: - Symbolizes change, transformation, and adaptation.
+:rocket: - Represents advancement and taking off toward new horizons.
+:heavy_check_mark: - Conveys achievements and milestones in your career.
+:books: - Signifies continuous learning and the accumulation of knowledge.
+:globe_with_meridians: - Indicates a global or diverse career journey.
 <!--
 **c1b3rt00lk1t/c1b3rt00lk1t** is a 🥊 _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.